Lake Balboa Homes for Sale

 Most Searched Restaurants in Lake Balboa

-— A craft beer lover's destination in Lake Balboa with a rotating tap list, elevated pub food, and a relaxed outdoor patio.
+Blue Palms Brewhouse.
+A craft beer lover's destination in Lake Balboa with a rotating tap list, elevated pub food, and a relaxed outdoor patio.
 A hidden gem that draws fans from across the Valley.

-— Authentic Thai food in a casual Lake Balboa setting.
+Box Thai Street Food.
+Authentic Thai food in a casual Lake Balboa setting.
 Known for bold flavors and generous portions at fair prices.
 A go-to for locals craving Thai without the drive.

-— A charming, family-owned cafe in Lake Balboa known for its organic ingredients and wholesome comfort food.
+Humble Bee Cafe.
+A charming, family-owned cafe in Lake Balboa known for its organic ingredients and wholesome comfort food.
 Popular for breakfast and brunch, with favorites like cage-free egg scrambles and avocado toast.

-— A neighborhood favorite for Mexican food in Lake Balboa.
+Salsa & Beer.
+A neighborhood favorite for Mexican food in Lake Balboa.
 Generous portions, cold drinks, and a lively atmosphere make it a consistent draw.

-— Chinese and Asian cuisine in the Lake Balboa area.
+Fortune House Restaurant.
+Chinese and Asian cuisine in the Lake Balboa area.
 A reliable pick for family-style dining, dim sum, and takeout.

-— A casual grill and burger spot in Lake Balboa.
+OMGrill.
+A casual grill and burger spot in Lake Balboa.
 Good for quick lunches and weekend cravings.

 Cafes and Coffee in Lake Balboa

-— A specialty coffee shop with a strong local following in Lake Balboa.
+Black Heart Coffee Co.
+A specialty coffee shop with a strong local following in Lake Balboa.
 Known for quality roasts, friendly baristas, and a cozy atmosphere.
 Perfect for a morning stop or afternoon recharge.

-Parks, Recreation and Outdoor Life in Lake Balboa
+Parks, Recreation, and Outdoor Life in Lake Balboa

-— The crown jewel of the neighborhood.
+Lake Balboa Park (Anthony C. Beilenson Park).
+The crown jewel of the neighborhood.
 This 80-acre park features a scenic man-made lake, seasonal cherry blossoms, pedal boat rentals, walking paths, picnic areas, playgrounds, and a cricket pitch.
-Lake Balboa Park is one of the most visited parks in Los Angeles and the defining feature of the community.
+Lake Balboa Park is one of the most-visited parks in Los Angeles and a defining feature of the community.

-— A stunning 6.5-acre cultural garden located within the Sepulveda Basin, just minutes from Lake Balboa.
+The Japanese Garden.
+A stunning 6.5-acre cultural garden located within the Sepulveda Basin, just minutes from Lake Balboa.
 Open to the public and a peaceful escape from city life.

-— Two public courses located near Lake Balboa, offering affordable rounds in a scenic Valley setting.
+Balboa Golf Course and Encino Golf Course.
+Two public courses located near Lake Balboa, offering affordable rounds in a scenic Valley setting.

-— Youth and adult sports leagues, tennis courts, and recreation programs.
+Balboa Sports Complex.
+Youth and adult sports leagues, tennis courts, and recreation programs.
 A hub for active families in the Lake Balboa area.

 Shopping and Local Businesses in Lake Balboa